nmav/kernelcare-doc/docs/kernelcare-enterprise/README.md

 ![](/images/access_eportal.png)

-You can manage your login information using [kc.eportal tool](/kernelcare-enterprise/#managing-users).
+You can manage your login information using [kc.eportal tool](#managing-users).

-## PatchSet Deployment
+## PatchSet deployment

-KernelCare.ePortal has built-in mechanism to download latest patches.
-To start using it, click _Settings_ link in KernelCare.ePortal navigational bar and then click _Patch Source_.
-To get access, please contact [sales@kernelcare.com](mailto:sales@kernelcare.com) and request your ePortal access credentials.
+ePortal has built-in mechanism to download latest patches.
+To start using it, click _Settings_ link in ePortal navigational bar and then click _Patch Source_.
+To get access, please contact [sales@tuxcare.com](mailto:sales@tuxcare.com) and request your ePortal access credentials.

 ![](/images/eportal-edit-patch-source.png)